Michael Allagas, et al., v. BP Solar International, Inc., et al.

 2. all compensation agreed to between BP and the Pending Warranty Claimant had not been paid as of January 23, 2017.

-• After the transfer, the ICA contacted all pending warranty claimants by telephone, email and/or letter to advise them that their Pending Warranty Claim is being resolved by the ICA per the terms of the Settlement.
+• After the transfer, the ICA contacted all pending warranty claimants by telephone, email and/or letter to advise them that their Pending Warranty Claim was being resolved by the ICA per the terms of the Settlement.
 Pending warranty claimants did not need to file a class action claim form.

-• If you did not want the benefits from this Settlement, and you wanted to keep the right to sue the Defendants or anyone else about the issues in this case, then you must have excluded yourself from, or “opted out” of, the Settlement Class.
+• If you did not want the benefits from this Settlement, and you wanted to keep the right to sue the Defendants or anyone else about the issues in this case, then you had to exclude yourself from, or “opted out” of, the Settlement Class by mailing a letter or other written document to the Claims Administrator.
+The deadline to exclude yourself from the Settlement Class has passed.
+Exclusion requests had to be postmarked no later than November 28, 2016.

 • No. Unless you excluded yourself, you gave up the right to sue anyone, including but not limited to Defendants, for the claims that this Settlement resolves.
-See Question 22 for a description of the claims you are giving up by staying in the Settlement.
+See Question 18 for a description of the claims you are giving up by staying in the Settlement.

 • No. You will not get benefits if you excluded yourself from the Settlement.